aramis-lab/clinica/docs/Pipelines/PET_Surface.md

 ## Describing this pipeline in your paper

 !!! cite "Example of paragraph:"
     These results have been obtained using the `pet-surface` pipeline of Clinica [[Routier et al](https://hal.inria.fr/hal-02308126/); [Marcoux et al., 2018](https://doi.org/10.3389/fninf.2018.00094)].
 The subject’s PET image was registered to the T1 using spmregister ([FreeSurfer](https://surfer.nmr.mgh.harvard.edu/)) and intensity normalized using the [pons | pons and cerebellum] from the Pick atlas in MNI space as reference region (registration to MNI space was performed using [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/)).
 Partial volume correction was then performed using the iterative Yang algorithm implemented in [PETPVC](https://github.com/UCL/PETPVC) [[Thomas et al., 2016](https://doi.org/10.1088/0031-9155/61/22/7975)] with regions obtained from gtmseg ([FreeSurfer](https://surfer.nmr.mgh.harvard.edu/)).
-Based on the subject’s white surface and cortical thickness, seven surfaces for each hemisphere were computed, ranging from 35% to 65% of the grey matter thickness.
+Based on the subject’s white surface and cortical thickness, seven surfaces for each hemisphere were computed, ranging from 35% to 65% of the gray matter thickness.
 The partial volume corrected data were projected onto these meshes and the seven values were averaged, giving more weight to the vertices near the center of the cortex.
 Finally, the projected PET signal in the subject’s native space was spatially normalized to the standard space of FsAverage ([FreeSurfer](https://surfer.nmr.mgh.harvard.edu/)).

 !!! tip
     Easily access the papers cited on this page on [Zotero](https://www.zotero.org/groups/2240070/clinica_aramislab/items/collectionKey/RGVVHC5W).